Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Finite-size extrapolation of entropy and fluctuations

 We apply the same analysis to the bipartite fluctuation $\ell^{F}_{2}$.
 Recall that bipartite fluctuation has the following power-law scaling form in the N\'eel phase,

 In direct analogy with the extraction of $\ell^{E}_{2}$, we track the fitted exponent $\gamma_{\alpha}$ as a function of the lower cutoff $L_{\min}$ to reduce finite-size effects while avoiding the instability associated with overly narrow fitting windows.
-The converged regime is identified using the same criteria as above, and the thermodynamic-limit value is then obtained from a linear extrapolation in $1/L_{\min}$.
+The converged regime is identified using the same criteria as above, and thermodynamic-limit value is then obtained from a linear extrapolation in $1/L_{\min}$.
 The corresponding results are shown in Fig.~\ref{fig:figs4}.

-Besides, to determine the scaling form of $F_A$ at the critical point $\alpha_c$, we analyze its system-size dependence over the range $L \in [128,256]$, where finite-size effects are already negligible, as $L_{min} = 128$ are obtained from the convergence analysis above.
-Visually, in Fig.~\ref{fig:fig5} (b), the data for $F_A$ are approximately linear in a semi-logarithmic plot, which is consistent with a logarithmic dependence on system size.
-To quantify this observation, we perform weighted fits using the standard errors of $F_A$ as fitting uncertainties and compare a logarithmic ansatz, $F_A = \ell_2^F \ln L + O(1)$, with a power-law form, $F_A = L^{\gamma_{\alpha}} + O(1)$.
-The logarithmic fit yields a smaller reduced chi-square, $\chi^2_{\mathrm{log}} = 1.47$, than the power-law fit, which gives $\chi^2_{\mathrm{power}} = 4.34$.
+To determine the scaling form of $F_A$ at the critical point $\alpha_c$, we analyze its system-size dependence over the range $L \in [128,256]$, where finite-size effects are already negligible, as $L_{min} = 128$ are obtained from the convergence analysis above.
+Visually, in Fig.~5b of the main text, the data for $F_A$ are approximately linear in a semi-logarithmic plot, which is consistent with a logarithmic dependence on system size.
+To quantify this observation, we perform weighted fits using the standard errors of $F_A$ as fitting uncertainties and compare a logarithmic ansatz, $F_A = \ell_2^F \ln L + O(1)$, with a power-law form, $F_A = A_{\alpha}L^{\gamma_{\alpha}}$.
+The logarithmic fit yields a smaller reduced chi-square, $\chi^2_{\mathrm{log}} = 0.53$, than the power-law fit, which gives $\chi^2_{\mathrm{power}} = 6.17$.
 These results support that $F_A$ follows a logarithmic size dependence at $\alpha_c$, rather than a power-law one.
-Therefore, in the Fig~\ref{fig:fig5} (c), the exponent $\gamma_{\alpha_c}$ is set to zero to indicate the vanishing of the power-law exponent at the transition.
+Therefore, in Fig.~5c of the main text, the exponent $\gamma_{\alpha_c}$ is set to zero to indicate the vanishing of the power-law exponent at the transition.